Plotting in R with ggplot2

 Customizing your theme

 To demonstrate customizing a theme, in the example below we alter one element of theme.
-Here we will change the text colour for the plot.
+Here we will change the text color for the plot.

 • Note because we are changing a text element we use the element_text() function.